Hi, there. Barry Zweibel, here.

 - Strive for increasingly meaningful, game-changing, results

-- U – UNHOOK from Your Self-Limiting Thoughts, Feelings, Beliefs, and Behaviors – It’s hard to show up as your Best Self, sometimes.
-Maybe because the stakes feel high.
-Maybe because the stakes ARE high.
-Maybe because you’re in unfamiliar territory.
-Maybe because you’re not focused on right things or not even sure what the right things are.
+- U – UNHOOK FROM IT – Unhook from Your Self-Limiting Thoughts, Feelings, Beliefs, and Behaviors – It’s hard to show up as your Best Self, sometimes.
+Maybe it’s because the stakes feel high.
+Maybe it’s because the stakes ARE high.
+Maybe it’s because you’re in unfamiliar territory.
+Or maybe it’s because you’re not focused on right things or not even sure what the right things are.
 Regardless, one’s ‘inner monologue’ – that judge, critic, narrator, gremlin, or whatever you call it – can instantly undermine your Great Plans and Best Self.
 In contrast, learning how to listen for, and work with, the constructive insights and recommendations of your seemingly non-constructive confidence killers is a profoundly useful skill.
 (It’s a great way to become instantly better with conflicts, as well.)

-– The LeadershipTraction® F.R.A.M.E.TMModel of Coaching and Mentoring
+– LeadershipTraction’s F.R.A.M.E.TM Model of Coaching and Mentoring

 Having explored what helps people learn and grow through F.O.C.U.S., the question becomes what are a coach’s responsibilities to the coachee with respect to that process?

-My answer is that it’s the coach’s responsibility to properly F.R.A.M.E. the coaching conversation – for both the coach AND coachee.
+My answer is that it’s the coach’s responsibility to properly F.R.A.M.E. the coaching conversation – for the benefit of both coach AND coachee.

-- F – F.O.C.U.S. the Client, the Conversation, and Yourself – because not only do clients benefit from greater F.O.C.U.S., but so do coaches.
+- F – F.O.C.U.S. – F.O.C.U.S. the Client, the Conversation, and Yourself – because not only do clients benefit from greater F.O.C.U.S., but so do the coaches who coach them.
+So it’s about being able to F.O.C.U.S. each interaction, in increasingly meaningful, relevant, and powerful, ways.

-- R – RESPOND Strategically to Everything the Client Asks, Says, and Does – because everything the client shares (including what they choose not to share) is an opportunity to further their growth, development, discovery, insight, understanding, confidence, creativity, and readiness for greater learning and achievement.
+- R – RESPOND – Respond Strategically to Everything the Client Asks, Says, and Does – because everything the client shares (including what they choose not to share) is an opportunity to further their growth, development, discovery, insight, understanding, confidence, creativity, and readiness for greater learning and achievement.
+So responding respectfully, collaboratively, engagingly, and purposefully, is essential.

-- A – ASK Questions that are Intriguing to Answer – because those are the questions that take clients deeper and further, most quickly.
+- A – ASK – Ask Questions that are Intriguing to Answer – because those are the questions that take clients deeper and further, most quickly.
+And those are the questions that induce clarity, discernment, choice, and drive.

-- E – ENCOURAGE Increasingly Deeper F.O.C.U.S. and Further Exploration – because F.O.C.U.S. is the great facilitator AND accelerator of personal and professional growth and achievement.
+- E – ENCOURAGE – Encourage Increasingly Deeper F.O.C.U.S. and Further Exploration – because F.O.C.U.S. is the great facilitator AND accelerator of personal and professional growth and achievement.
+And inviting further exploration of one’s goals, objectives, strengths, weaknesses, opportunities, challenges, self-limiting beliefs, and such, is what keeps us on the path to greater impact, achievement, and success.

 If you’d like to learn more, or help the leaders in your organization learn to better F.R.A.M.E. their coaching and mentoring conversations, LeadershipTraction has created the “How to Better F.R.A.M.E.
 Your Coaching and Mentoring Conversations” program, in addition to a variety of other customized training and adult learning programs.